Airtonomy/.github/pull_request_template.md

 - [ ] My code follows the coding style of this project.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have updated the repo CHANGELOG.MD
+- [ ] If changes were made to the database, is it compliant with cloud-eddm ADR 036?
 - [ ] I have updated and created tests accordingly.
 - [ ] My PR is linked to an issue.
 - [ ] The PR fully addresses the issue, or follow up issues are created.